kotest/kotest-cookbook/README.md

 The main point here in not to use `StringSpec` or `WordSpec` or any other style.
 The main point is to clearly explain why we are expecting exactly these values.
 Kotest provides multiple ways to do that - choose whatever works best for you.

-## Matching JSON

-## Matching Collections

-When working with JSON, we can use `shouldMatchJson` matcher.

 ## Learning Resources